llllllllll/lazy_python/README.md

-1. The function call for the constructor will be made lazy in the `LazyTransformer` (like `Thunk(int, your_thunk)`), so while this is a place where strictness is needed, it can still be optimized away.
+1. The function call for the constructor will be made lazy in the `LazyTransformer` (like `Thunk(int, your_thunk)`), so while this is a place where strictness is needed, it can still be 'optimized' away.